-Last during our stroll along Tokyo Mizumachi was Muya, a cute bakery cafe that serves up artisan bread in a variety of ways, as a loaf alone or from decadent Japanese-style sandwiches to a sweet and fluffy French toast that had us begging for more.
+Continue strolling along Tokyo Mizumachi and you'll encounter Muya, a cute bakery cafe that serves up artisan bread in a variety of ways, as a loaf alone or from decadent Japanese-style sandwiches to a sweet and fluffy French toast that had us begging for more.
 As with many of the shops, items can be bagged for takeout or enjoyed in-shop.
 Don’t miss enjoying a cup of Muya’s signature espresso!

 - Address 1-2-12 Mukojima, Sumida-ku, Tokyo 131-0033